crinis/typo3-docker/README.md

 ## Image types

 There are two different types of images in this repository.
 The default ones are used to manage [Composer](https://getcomposer.org/) based TYPO3 projects.

 The ones under the [legacy](legacy) directory are used for non-composer based projects.

 I recommend using Composer for new TYPO3 projects.
+All images are available on [Docker Hub](https://hub.docker.com/r/crinis/typo3) and are build for AMD64 and ARM64 architectures.

 ## Rootless support

 The images are designed so that they can be run as any non-root user.
 In that case port "8080" is used.
 If you run them as root Apache will switch to the "www-data" user and accept connections on port "80".

+For instructions on how to run the TYPO3 scheduler rootless see the [Cronjobs](#cronjobs) section or [podman-compose.yaml](podman-compose.yaml) file.

 ## Prerequisities